scrabbletank/farhome-rules/rulesdoc.md

 ## Creating a Character
 Farhome has no classes or archtypes beyond the background feats you choose.
 Every player is free to create their character as they wish.

 To begin, choose a race for your character.
 The race determines your starting wounds, how far you can move or sprint, as well as your starting stat bonuses.
-Each race has a unique feat that all of people their race share.
+Each race has a unique feat that all people of their race share.
 Choose a background feat for your character.
 These feats can only be gained during character creation and determine what kind of skills or abilities your character has learned.

 Next, assign your attribute scores.
 You start with a -1 to all attribute scores, applying any bonuses from your race, and finally adding 9 points split across your attributes.
 Increasing an attribute score above 3 costs 2 points, and no attribute can be above 5.

-Choose an attribute save, gaining 1 proficiency for that save.
-In addition you gain 4 proficiency points to spend on any skill, save, or abiltiy you are capable of.
+You gain 4 proficiency points to spend on your skills and saving throws.
+If you have a background or feat that gives you proficiency in a spell school you may increase your spellcasting proficiency.

 Finally, choose 2 of the following bonuses.

 #### Starting Bonuses
-- Gain proficiency in an attribute saving throw
+- Increase an Attribute by 1, with a max of 3
 - Gain proficiency in a magic type
 - Gain 4 proficiency points
 - Learn 1 Feat
 - Learn a maneuver and gain 2 proficiency with a weapon type
 - Increase your max wounds by 1
-- Gain 3 level 1 spell slots

 ##### Variant Rule - Rolling for Attributes
 Instead of using the rules above for attributes, your group may decide to roll your scores.
 For each attribute roll 1 Superior, 3 Normal, and 1 Terrible die, adding up the total successes.
 The minimum score for an attribute is -2, with any rolls below that counting as -2 for the roll.